robin-raymond/zax.io/functions.md

 ### Function pointers without ability to capture

-Functions will allocate space needed to capture values but function pointers do not have the space to capture any value contents.
+Functions will allocate space needed for capture values but function pointers do not have additional space to capture any values.
 Function pointers are more space efficient when stored inside types with the tradeoff of being the inability to capture values.

 ````zax
 print final : ()(...) = {